 Trail Map

-In our photo above you can see Doe Mountain Trailhead, the switchbacks leading to the summit and the direction you will be looking from the top.
+In our map above you can see Doe Mountain Trailhead, short switchbacks leading to the summit and the direction you’ll be looking from the top.

 Map key: